jhsoftware/SimpleFailover-Docs/docs/gui_dnsserv_nameip.md

 ---
 # DNS server properties dialog - Server name / IP

-In this section of the DNS server properties dialog, you specify the host name or IP address of the this DNS server:
+In this section of the DNS server properties dialog, you specify the host name or IP address of this DNS server:

 ![](images/f1299f6b7124.png)